 Click "OK" after you finish editing the filter.

-You can access the quick filter if you move the mouse pointer to the right edge of the column header (fig.4).
-If you click the button, you can open a drop-down list where you can select the value for the filter.
+You can access the quick filter if you move the mouse pointer to the column header's right edge (fig. 5).
+If you click the button, you can open a drop-down list to select the value for the filter.
 This filter is limited in the "Events" table not to slow down the program.

-The program allows you to flexible customize columns.
+The program allows flexible customizing columns.
 You can:

-Hide columns in the table – open the "Columns editor" dialog box (fig.6) using either the toolbar (fig.5) or the popup menu.
+Hide columns in the table.
+Open the "Columns editor" dialog box (fig. 7) using either the toolbar (fig. 6) or the popup menu.

 You can customize the order and the set of columns in the table in this dialog box.
 The program allows you to create several Column views, which will allow you to filter data by the necessary condition and quickly switch between column views.

-After you exit this dialog box, all new column views will be displayed in the drop-down list on the toolbar (fig.5).
+After you exit this dialog box, all new column views will be displayed in the toolbar's drop-down list.

 You can use the following items on the popup menu of the table to customize the column size.

-Adjust columns – the program will calculate the column width depending to the value in it.
+Adjust columns.
+The program will calculate the column width depending on the value in it.
 The column width will correspond to the width of the cell with the longest value.

 Proportional column width.
 The column width will be automatically calculated depending on the table width.